devanshkansagra/Github-Bot/README.md

 - Run this project: `npm start`

+## Setup of this bot to your Discord Server for development

+- Create your Discord Server

+- Go to user settings in Discord -> Advanced -> Turn on Developer Mode

+- Go to Discord developer portal (https://discord.com/developers/applications) -> Create new app (give name Github-Bot) -> Your application will be showed up

+- Go to your application -> OAuth2 -> Copy client id

+- Go Back -> Bot -> Copy Reset token

 ### Contents of `.env` file

 - `RESET_TOKEN` (get it from discord developer portal)
 - `CLIENT_ID` (get it from discord developer portal)
 - `DATABASE` (mongodb atlas database link)

+## Contribution Guidlines

+1. Fork this project

+2. Clone your Fork

+3. Create a branch

+4. Make changes

+5. Push the changes to that branch

+6. Create a pull request